Evangry/artsite/README.md

 https://gray-desert-03f6edd1e.1.azurestaticapps.net/
 ## instructions if you just want to upload or remove images:
 1. go to `/pieces`
-2. use the github website to add or remove images.
+2. use the github website to add or remove images. the image must end with .png in the name and please make it less than a megabyte.
 3. carefully edit the list in `index.html` with `id="pieces-content"` to include your image.
 If you are not careful you can break the site.

 ## instructions if you want to edit the bio